-- The birth, adoption or foster placement of a child with you, - · Your serious mental or physical health condition that makes you - To care for your spouse, child or parent with a serious mental or physical health condition, and - Certain qualifying reasons related to the foreign deployment of your spouse, child or parent who is a military servicemember.
+- The birth, adoption or foster placement of a child with you, - · Your serious mental or physical health condition that makes you unable to work. - To care for your spouse, child or parent with a serious mental or physical health condition, and - Certain gualifying reasons related to the foreign deployment of your spouse, child or parent who is a military servicemember.